drBenway/pixi-vn-wiki/start/labels.md

 ### Jump to a label

-To jump to a label you must use the `GameStepManager.jumpLabel` function and pass the label class.
+To jump to a label you must use the `GameStepManager.jumpLabel` function and pass the label.

 When you jump to a label, the steps of the current label will be stopped and the steps of the label passed as parameter will be started.